-Upon receiving any information of suspected/observed student cheating or the presence or use of a cell phone/prohibited electronic device, the principal must immediately:
+Upon receiving any information of suspected/observed student cheating or the presence or use of a cell phone/prohibited electronic device during a standardized NYSED or NYCDOE test, the principal must immediately:

-- Notify NYCDOE Office of Assessment by e-mailing testsecurity@schools.nyc.gov. - Conduct an investigation in alignment with NYSED, NYCDOE, and school policies for any incident of suspected/observed student misconduct, to determine whether the incident is substantiated or unsubstantiated: - If the principal determines that the incident is unsubstantiated, no further action is necessary. - If the principal determines that the incident is substantiated, the principal must immediately: - Notify NYCDOE Office of Assessment by e-mailing testsecurity@schools.nyc.gov; Note: For NYC DOE Performance Assessments or 3rd Party Assessments used as a Measure of Student Learning, contact your Borough Field Support Center. - 2) Invalidate the student's test results (for assistance, contact NYCDOE Office of Assessment); - 3) For New York State Assessments only: Notify NYSED's Office of State Assessment by e-mailing emscassessinfo@mail.nysed.gov.
+- Notify NYCDOE Office of Assessment by e-mailing testsecurity@schools.nyc.gov. - Conduct an investigation, in alignment with NYSED, NYCDOE, and school policy for any incident of suspected/observed student misconduct, to determine whether the incident is substantiated or unsubstantiated: - If the principal determines that the incident is unsubstantiated, no further action is necessary. - If the principal determines that the incident is substantiated, the principal must immediately: - Notify NYCDOE Office of Assessment by e-mailing testsecurity@schools.nyc.gov; Note: For NYC DOE Performance Assessments or 3rd Party Assessments used as a Measure of Student Learning, contact your Teacher Development and Evaluation Coach (TDEC) in your Superintendent's Office. - 2) Invalidate the student's test results (for assistance, contact NYCDOE Office of Assessment); - 3) For New York State assessments only: Notify NYSED's Office of State Assessment by e-mailing emscassessinfo@mail.nysed.gov.
 If submitting the report as an email attachment, ensure the attachment is written on school letterhead.
-The report must include: - The school's name and BEDS code - The student's name and NYC ID number - Grade level and subject of the impacted test(s) - A brief description of incident and the final action taken - Confirmation that the student's exam(s) have been/will be invalidated - 4) Notify the student and his/her parent/guardian of the invalidation of the exam(s), and of any other consequences for the student, in accordance with the school's discipline policy; - 5) Enter in OORS. - If the incident involves the presence or use of a cell phone/prohibited electronic device for any purpose during a New York State assessment, invalidate the student's exam results and notify NYSED's Office of State Assessment by e-mailing emscassessinfo@mail.nysed.gov.
+The report must include: - The school's name and BEDS code - The student's name and NYC ID number - Grade level and subject of the impacted test(s) - A brief description of incident and the final action taken - Confirmation that the student's exam(s) have been/will be invalidated - 4) Notify the student and his/her parents/guardians of the invalidation of the exam, and of any other consequences for the student, in accordance with the school's discipline policy; - 5) Enter in OORS. - If the incident involves the presence or use of a cell phone/prohibited electronic device for any purpose during a New York State assessment, invalidate the student's test results and notify NYSED's Office of State Assessment by e-mailing emscassessinfo@mail.nysed.gov.